matthewkolbe/starty/Readme.md

-Fork of Adam Walker's [starty](https://github.com/adamwalker/starty)
+Fork of Adam Walker's [starty](https://github.com/adamwalker/starty).
+His project targeted the Arty A7 35T board.
+This one targets the 100T version.

 # Arty starter project template